1

 5. You: [Eating the donut]

-The ancient brain always wins.
+The ancient brain usually wins.
 It has 200,000 years of practice.

 The Pentagon’s Lizard Brain